anyscale/templates/templates/e2e-llm-workflows/README.md

 max_retries: 0
 ```

+<b>Note</b>: Be sure to checkout the fine-tuning documentation for the latest on how to use our [API](https://docs.anyscale.com/llms/finetuning/intro) and additional [capabilities](https://docs.anyscale.com/category/fine-tuning-beta/).

 <b style="background-color: orange;">&nbsp;💡 INSIGHT&nbsp;</b>: When defining this [Job config](https://docs.anyscale.com/reference/job-api/), if we don't specify the [compute config](https://docs.anyscale.com/configure/compute-configs/overview/) to use, then Anyscale will autoselect based on the required compute.
 However, we also have the optionality to specify and even make highly cost effective decisions such as [spot to on-demand fallback](https://docs.anyscale.com/configure/compute-configs/ondemand-to-spot-fallback/) (or vice-versa).